wechto/paper/README.md

   :curly_loop: [AWAC: Accelerating Online Reinforcement Learning with Offline Datasets](https://arxiv.org/pdf/2006.09359.pdf) :+1: :fire: :volcano:

-  we systematically analyze why this problem (offline + online) is so challenging, and propose an algorithm that combines sampleefficient dynamic programming with maximum likelihood policy updates, providing a simple and effective framework that is able to leverage large amounts of offline data and then quickly perform online fine-tuning of RL policies.
+  we systematically analyze why this problem (offline + online) is so challenging, and propose an algorithm that combines sample efficient dynamic programming with maximum likelihood policy updates, providing a simple and effective framework that is able to leverage large amounts of offline data and then quickly perform online fine-tuning of RL policies.

   :curly_loop: [Critic Regularized Regression](https://arxiv.org/pdf/2006.15134.pdf) :+1: :fire: :volcano:  ​ ​